Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 ## Testing Fizz Buzz

 Your goal is to examine the source code and write some tests.
-The [sample code](#sample-code) contains these functions.
+The [Fizz Buzz sample code](https://github.com/Make-School-Labs/fizz-buzz-test) contains these functions.
 Each function takes some input and returns output.

 - `isFizzy()`
 - `isBuzzy()`